WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 - `void` **set_scene_name** ( value: [`String`](class_string.md) )
 - [`String`](class_string.md) **get_scene_name** ( )

 The name of the scene.
 When importing, if not specified, this will be the file name.
-When exporting, if specified, the scene name will be saved to the GLTF file.
+When exporting, if specified, the scene name will be saved to the glTF file.

 <!-- rst-class:: classref-item-separator -->